 Now let’s take a look at the model answer which I’ve prepared for you.

-This bar chart is a clear illustration of comparative selling rates of four kinds of books in Ekushey Book Fair in the year 2013.
-In general, it is apparent that the maximum share of sales of book types went to Novel while the minimum went to Poetry.
+This bar chart is a clear illustration of the comparative selling rates of four kinds of books at the Ekushey Book Fair in the year 2013.
+In general, it is apparent that the maximum share of sales of book types went to novels while the minimum went to Poetry.

 Illustration = picture, diagram, image